iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Iowa Family Court Records?

 Iowa family court records are official documents detailing the litigation processes of Iowa state family courts.
-Managed by the court clerks of various family courts, these records are primarily generated to provide an official account of the court's processes.
+Managed by the court clerks at the court's location, these records are primarily generated to provide an official account of the court's processes.
+Like most Iowa court records, they are located at the relevant court or judicial district.
 They typically hold general court case information, including details of court actions, filed motions, court orders, judgments, and decrees, as well as all court-issued and accompanying conditions.
-Under Iowa public record laws, these records can be provided to interested pere upon request.
-However, the right of public access to Iowa family court records is not absolute.
-As such, the eligibility requirements for accessing family court records generally varies depending on the requested record(s) and the judicial district where the case was heard.

 What Cases Are Heard By Iowa Family Courts?